Lyodura

-Lyodura was a medical product used in neurosurgery that has been shown to transmit Creutzfeldt–Jakob disease, a degenerative neurological disorder that is incurable, from affected donor cadavers to surgical recipients.
+Lyodura was a medical product used in neurosurgery that has been shown to have a risk of transmitting Creutzfeldt–Jakob disease, a degenerative neurological disorder that is incurable, from affected donor cadavers to surgical recipients.
 Lyodura was introduced in 1969 as a product of B. Braun Melsungen AG, a leading hospital supply company based in Germany.

 The product was used as a quick and effective patch material for surgery on the brain.
 It was a section of freeze-dried tissue which could be stored for extended periods on hospital shelves and could be made ready for use simply by soaking it in water for a few minutes.
+As suggested by the name, Lyodura consisted of lyophilized dura mater.
+Lyophilization is a technical term for freeze-drying.